WisGateOS 2 Extensions User Manual

 eu1.cloud.thethings.network

-- Enable TLS Setting: Keep the default value.
+Enable TLS Setting: Leave this at its default value.

 application/{applicationId}/device/{devEui}/event/up